csound/manual/docs/index.md

 # GETTING STARTED

-This manuals contains the reference for the core Csound operation, its language and utility programmes.
-For general project information, please look at http://csound.com, where all details about Csound, what it does, its history, music made with it, and many other things can be found.
+This manual contains the reference for the core Csound operation, its language and utility programmes.
+For general project information, please look at [https://csound.com](https://csound.com), where all details about Csound, what it does, its history, music made with it, and many other things can be found.

 # CONTRIBUTORS